VzBoT3D/VzBoT-UserMods/edsped/Bowden_Adapter/readme.md

 Bowden Clip Adapter Using Spec'ed Mellow Collets, LARGE, and E3D Collets, SMALL.

-I can't remember what length of screw was originally provided with the extruder but will need at least a 20mm long screw, I'm using 22mm.
+I can't remember what length of screw was originally provided with the extruder but will need at least a 20mm long screw.

 Print with top of adapter face down on print surface as oriented in the stl file, supports not needed.